 Also an accomplished trumpet player, Dr. Chase studied music education and trumpet performance with Terry Sawchuk at the University of Colorado, Boulder.
 At home in solo, commercial, and classical idioms, he has performed as principal trumpet of the nationally acclaimed CCM Chamber Players as well as the Wind Symphony and Philharmonia Orchestra and as a member of the Cincinnati Brass Quintet.
 He continues to be an active freelance performer and has performed with the Boulder Broadway Company, Colorado Light Opera, the Boulder Dinner Theatre, the Dayton Philharmonic Orchestra, Dayton Philharmonic Concert Band, Springfield Symphony, Blue Ash Symphony, Kentucky Symphony, Lima Symphony Orchestra, Richmond Symphony Orchestra, Cincinnati Vocal Arts Ensemble, the Dayton Bach Society, Salina Symphony, Hutchinson Symphony, and as first call with the Wichita Symphony.

 In the fall of 2013 Dr. Chase is also a Visiting Professor of Ensemble and Conducting at the Eastman School of Music where he will conduct the Eastman Wind Orchestra.
-Dr. Chase has also taught courses at the Cincinnati College-Conservatory of Music, Bethany College, Sinclair Community College, Central State University and grades 4-12 band and choir in the public schools of Ohio and Colorado and is in constant demand a conductor and adjudicator.
+Dr. Chase has also taught courses at the Cincinnati College-Conservatory of Music, Bethany College, Sinclair Community College, Central State University and grades 4-12 band and choir in the public schools of Ohio and Colorado and is in demand as a conductor and adjudicator.